 A footnote to this story is the fact that Maiden recorded two tracks for the Metal For Muthas compilation album in late 1979, before starting their debut record.
 The band put down Sanctuary and Wrathchild with the help of EMI’s in-house producer Neil Harrison, but it is probably unlikely that Harris and hard-bargaining manager Rod Smallwood would have considered using a producer with such close ties to the record company for their own album.

 Who to get?
-An attempt at working with The Sweet guitarist Andy Scott was aborted when the would-be-Maiden-producer suggested that bassist Steve Harris use a pick and not his fingers.
+An attempt at working with The Sweet guitarist Andy Scott was aborted when the would-be-Maiden-producer suggested that bassist Steve Harris use a guitar pick and not his fingers.
 The search continued…

 Even the EMI leadership at the time can’t necessarily remember why Iron Maiden were put to work with producer Will Malone.
 In late 1979, Maiden had signed their first record contract, a contract that manager Smallwood made sure was for the long-term, with no option for EMI to chicken out until at least three albums had been recorded and released.
 You’d think the record company would be very particular about getting the right producer for such a commitment.